monicataccoli-byte/monicataccoli-byte.github.io/README.md

 ## Project Requirements

 ### Content
- Add a short paragraph describing the features below.
+ Creating my first website.
 What aesthetic and technical choices did you make?
 - [ ] At least one profile picture
 - [ ] Biography (at least 100 words)
 - [ ] Functional Contact Form